Arizona Swimming Pool Code & Lock Requirements

 Another idea that is often used in Arizona is to install the knob or the lever in the hole originally designed for the deadbolt and move the deadbolt down to the lower hole.
 With the lever installed up high, you will meet the self latching code so long as that hole is 54″ high.
 If it is not, the door will need to be drilled to support a self-latching lock that meets the pool code height.
 Your local locksmith can do this for you.

 By code, sliding glass doors (also called Arcadia doors) need to also be self-closing as well if you can access the pool by going through the door.
-There are kits available for home installation on Amazon that can satisfy this need, or your local locksmith can install them as well.
+There are kits available for home installation on Amazon that can satisfy this need, or your local sliding glass door company can install them.
+Most locksmiths in AZ do not install them.
 Codes vary on patio style doors; you may also need to add ancillary keyed or height-appropriate latches to these doors as well.Further still (or in some cases, in place of), some Arizona cities require some type of door alarm on all doors leading to the pool.
 Usually these need to be loud enough to be heard throughout the home when the door is opened, and each municipality is very particular in what features these alarms have.

 There are many home door alarms that will NOT satisfy your local code requirements.
 Typically, when required, the local code will specify an “ANSI” standard.
 ANSI is the American National Standards Institute, and their purpose is to provide standards which manufacturers must meet in order to sell their products as compliant to a given need.